YBHwang/clova-developer-guide/en-KR/Design/Design_Guideline_For_Extension.md

   * Information about handicaps, intellectual handicaps, or mental handicaps
   * Results of health diagnoses or checkups
   * Information about medical records, treatments, or drug administration
-  * Information related to civil or criminal cases, such as confinement or search as suspect or defendant
+  * Information related to civil or criminal cases, such as confinement or search, as a suspect or defendant

 ### Other precautions {#OtherPrecautions}